erquhart/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

 {
+"title": "TEST",
-"title": "API Gateway as both Kerberos client and service", "linkTitle": "API Gateway as both Kerberos client and service", "weight":"4",
+  "linkTitle": "API Gateway as both Kerberos client and service", "weight": "4",
   "date": "2019-11-14",
   "description": "Configure API Gateway to act both as Kerberos client and Kerberos service."
 }
 For demonstration purposes, or to test configuring Kerberos authentication, you can configure API Gateway to act both as Kerberos client (`DemoClient`) and Kerberos service (`DemoService`).
 This configuration is not suitable for production environment.

 This is the most straight-forward setup to get started with Kerberos authentication in API Gateway.
 You configure API Gateway to act as a Kerberos client and authenticate to API Gateway that acts as a Kerberos service.